Port Credit Marine Surveys

 Different gelcoat formulation ?

 PS.
 The reading of 7 is the lowest I have ever seen.
 What does that mean ?
 Could it mean resin starved laminate ?
+They would have thrown me out if I had started whacking it with a hammer.

 |AT RIGHT - Note the chalk line on this sailboat bottom and see that the meter shows 15 above the chalk line and 30 below. .. we have found an anomaly that does not necessarily indicate higher moisture The higher reading may be caused by a different barrier coating under that area or the fact that the hull laminate along that chalk line changes and something in that change is affecting the meter.
 All we know is that something is different and worthy of further inspection.|